Skip to content

 • Scheduling Wires onto a Mesh

-To learn more about Wires, Meshes, and the overall flow of Shards, check out the primer here.
+To learn more about Wires, Meshes, and the overall flow of Shards, check out the Shards Primer here.

 A basic Shards program looks like this:

-1. defwire is a macro used to define a Wire.
+1. @wire is a macro used to define a Wire.

 2. Msg prints out the string passed into it.

-3. defmesh is a macro used to define a Mesh.
+3. @mesh is a macro used to define a Mesh.

 For the program to run continuously, we will be using a looped Wire instead.
-This can be done by replacing defwire with defloop.
-You can then adjust the time interval between each loop by adding a second argument to (run).
+This can be done by setting the Looped parameter as true.
+You can then adjust the time interval between each loop by adding a second argument to @run.

-Since most games run at 60 FPS (Frames per Second), we will be using (/ 1.0 60.0) to get the time interval between each frame.
+Since most games run at 60 FPS (Frames per Second), we will set the FPS parameter to 60.

 Game Loops